thwolter/prm-fastapi-aiservice/README.md

 docker compose up -d
 The local OpenMeter instance will be available at http://localhost:8888.
 This URL is already configured in the .env file.

-No bearer token is required for the local instance.
+No bearer token is required for the local instance and the `OPENMETER_API_KEY` environment variable can be omitted when running tests locally.

 Running Tests
 poetry run pytest